Science in the service of art

 An analytical process and controlled deadlines

-With fifteen years of experience in the field of luxury and excellence, Richard will be your dedicated contact for your art object authentication issues.
-Meticulous and methodical, Richard will be your unique interlocutor from the taking of the samples to the delivery of the analysis report.
-Richard will accompany you from the choice of the most relevant analytical solution, through the sampling phase and the restitution of the dating and conclusions.
+With over ten years' experience in the scientific field, Jean-Baptiste will be your dedicated contact for all your art object authentication needs.
+Meticulous and methodical, Jean-Baptiste will be your single point of contact from the time the samples are taken to the delivery of the analysis report.
+Respect for the object and the choice of the most appropriate solution are Jean-Baptiste's priorities, in order to meet your expectations and provide you with complete satisfaction.

 New York - Hong Kong